-If you're getting a good amount of traffic from your ads but not enough people actually buying or signing up for things (we call these actions "conversions"), you can take several steps to improve.
-You can use the free Google Ads conversion tracking tool to measure how many people are actually buying or signing up for things after they land on your website.
-Then, there are a number of things you can do to improve your conversion rate, like adding more specific keywords and negative keywords, which we'll cover in this article.
+If you're getting a good amount of traffic from your ads but not enough people actually buying or signing up for things (we call these actions "conversions"), you can take several steps to make improvements.
+You can use the free Google Ads conversion tracking tool to measure how many people are actually buying or signing up for things after they have landed on your website.
+Then, there are a number of things that you can do to improve your conversion rate, like adding more specific keywords and negative keywords, which we'll cover in this article.

 Track your success with conversion tracking

 Before you start making any big changes to your account, it's a good idea to see how much business your ads are currently generating.
 Google Ads shows you the number of impressions and clicks that you get with your ads, but wouldn't it be great if Google Ads could also show you the number of conversions that you're getting?
 Well, Google Ads can do that – with conversion tracking.

 After setting up conversion tracking, you'll be able to see how effective your campaigns are once you make adjustments to them.
 For example, If you make a change to a campaign and notice your conversion rate increasing, that's a good sign that your change is leading to better campaign performance.